seL4/docs/seL4 Driver API/Child Enumeration.rst

 === seL4drv_mgmt_enumerate_hotplug_subscribe(): Async ===
 This function shall transfer to the driver a block of memory which shall be kept by the driver until a hotplug event occurs.
 When such an event occurs, the driver shall complete the asynchronous roundtrip by calling back to the environment, returning the memory to the environment in so doing.

+=== seL4drv_mgmt_identify_device(): Sync ===
+This function shall take a list of attributes that describe a device, and return an unsigned integer which states whether or not the driver can handle the device that is described by those attributes.

+If the driver determines that the passed attributes do not describe a device that it can manage, the driver '''shall''' return integer `0` (zero).
+If the driver determines that the passed attributes describe a device that it is equipped to handle, it shall return a positive integer greater than `0`.